tidepool-org/tidepool-org.github.io/Processes.md

 * Before moving a Trello card onto “On Staging; Needs Testing”, make sure it includes instructions on how to test if it’s not self-explanatory.

 * Before a pull request moves to production, it must have a Trello Card representing it that includes the link to the pull request.
 This PR must be tested and the tester must acknowledge test completion and approval on the Trello card.

+## Tidepool's Trello Boards

+* [Blip](https://trello.com/b/GPadCYvP/blip) - This board is actively used by Tidepool's development team to manage front-end work in progress.
+* [Blip Product Backlog](https://trello.com/b/iKydvoiJ/blip-product-backlog) - This board stores all feature suggestions (we call them "ideas") for Blip.
+The list of "Force-Ranked" ideas have been prioritized for future development.
+* [Open Source Tasks](https://trello.com/b/uTNKzwka/open-source-tasks) - This board lists all the ideas that are ripe for the open source pickens.
+Contributions are welcome!
+Each card will point to the relevant GitHub repository and include a "developer buddy" - that's a Tidepool employee who will be your primary point of contact as you develop this feature.
+* [Platform](https://trello.com/b/xLF1XmeQ/platform) - This board is actively used by Tidepool's development team to manage backend work in progress.

 ## Bug Triage and Management